In his 2016 year-end letter, John Tarrant wrote about koans, community, and generosity:

-You can learn more about all this, and look at guidelines for giving, on our Membership page.
+You can learn more about the benefits of membership, and look at guidelines for giving, on our Membership page.

-For both membership and donations, we prefer online transactions.
-But if snail mail is your deep preference, you can download and fill out our donation form and mail it to:
+For both membership and donations, online transactions are often easiest.
+To send a check, or for extra-large donations, you can download and fill out our donation form and mail it to:

 Pacific Zen Institute

 825 Sonoma Ave., Suite B

 Santa Rosa, CA 95404

 Make checks payable to Pacific Zen Institute, with special instructions (such as “Teacher Gift for John Tarrant” or “Scholarship Fund”) on the subject line.

 Pacific Zen Institute is a 501c3 non-profit organization, and all donations are tax-deductible.

 - Amazon Smile offers a simple way to give to PZI every time you shop at their site.
 The first time you visit the link, you will need to select Pacific Zen Institute.
 Then, every time you enter Amazon via smile.amazon.com and make an eligible purchase, a small percentage will be given to PZI.